henrylevesque/AI_Assisted_Analysis_Tool/documentation.md

 In general, using the smallest model that meets quality requirements yields the best performance trade-off.
 A 4-billion-parameter version of Gemma3 can give more consistent results with the project's prompt structure than larger models from other labs.

+### Prompt Structure
+The analysis code relies on a prompt structure of data description followed by a positive prompt, a negative prompt, and then a second negative prompt telling the model it will not be helpful if it does not follow the prompt.
+Through testing, the second negative prompt has been useful for Gemma models which really want to be helpful.

+The text
+ - 'I am going to give you a chunk of text.
+Please identify {prompt_desc} used in the text.
+Do not tell me anything besides {prompt_desc} If you tell me anything besides {prompt_desc} you will not be helptful.
+The text is:'

 ### Model Configuration
 ```python
 # Model call configuration used throughout the project